The Singer Takes It All

 The Singer Takes It All is a British talent game show hosted by comedian Alan Carr, airing on Channel 4.
 The show premiered on 1 August 2014.

+In 2015, Channel 4 announced that the programme had been cancelled after one series.

 Format

 Contestants perform on a moving stage (18m in length) which will be manipulated by viewers who can vote up to four times during each performance on a special app.
 The acts who impress the audience will move towards a 'Gold Zone' where contestants will compete for a cash prize.
 If, however, they fail to impress, they will be sent to the back of the stage and out of the show.

 The viewers will be able to choose 'Hit' or 'Miss' depending on whether they like a contestant's performance on The Singer Takes It All mobile app.

 The contestant who stays in the Gold Zone for the longest amount of time will go through to the final where they can win up to £15,000, the commentator of the show (only seen as a giant pair of lips) is former The X Factor contestant Brenda Edwards.

 The show ended up being dominated by a singer named Steve Dorsett who appeared on 3 of the 4 shows, winning all 3 and netting himself a total of £42,600.